-Mr. Borsos was highlighted as one of the leading competition lawyers of his generation in the 2020 edition of Global Competition Review’s prestigious “40 Under 40”.
-He is also recognized as a Future Leader in Competition by Who’s Who Legal (from 2017 to date) and is recommended in the Competition section of Legal 500 EMEA 2019 for Belgium.
+Attila was highlighted as one of the leading competition lawyers of his generation in the 2020 edition of Global Competition Review’s prestigious “40 Under 40”.
+He is also recognized as a Future Leader in Competition by Who’s Who Legal (from 2017 to date) and is recommended in the Competition section of The Legal 500 EMEA 2022 for Belgium, and for EU and Competition Law in The Legal 500 UK 2024.

-Mr. Borsos received his law degree, summa cum laude, from the Eötvös Loránd University, Budapest.
+Attila received his law degree, summa cum laude, from the Eötvös Loránd University, Budapest.
 He earned his master’s degree in WTO Law and International Trade Law at the University of Rennes 1, which he attended with the scholarship of the French Government.
-Prior to joining Gibson Dunn, Mr. Borsos trained and practiced as an associate in the competition group of a Magic Circle firm in Brussels.
+Prior to joining Gibson Dunn, Attila trained and practiced as an associate in the competition group of a Magic Circle firm in Brussels.
 He completed internships at the European Commission (DG Trade), the General Court of the European Union and the Hungarian Competition Authority.

 Université de Rennes I - 2005 Master of European Law